webbingbrasil/ygg-starter/readme.md

 **Populate the database with seed data.
 This can help you to quickly start testing the project with ready content.**

-Open the DummyDataSeeder and set the property values as per your requirement

-    database/seeds/DummyDataSeeder.php

 Run the database seeder and you're done

     php artisan db:seed